LeBruuh/pc-monitoring-with-esp/README.md

 I do not take responsibility for any damage, data loss, hardware issues, or other negative effects caused by using this project.
 Use it at your own risk.

-If you have suggestions, improvements, or feedback, feel free to [contact me](https://discord.gg/phD7Wzf2).

 ## 12. License
 This project is licensed under the **MIT License**.